josephmjjo/josephmjjo.github.io/_posts/2019-08-17-Hash_table.md

  Data Structures and Algorithms in Java by Michael T. Goodrich and Roberto Tamassia. [^resource2]
 [^resource2]: p411 of this book

+***

 ### Hash Codes

-The first action that a hash function perform is to take an arbitary key k in our map and compute an integer that is called the **hash code** for k; this integer need not be in the
+The first action that a hash function perform is to take an arbitary key k in our map and compute an integer that is called the **hash code** for k; this integer need not be in the range [0,N-1], and may even be negative.
+We desire that the set of hash code assigned to our keys should avoid collision as much as possible.
+For if the hash codes of our keys cause collisions, then there is no hope for our compression function to avoid them.

+### Polynomial Hash Codes

+The summation and exclusive-or hash codes, described above, are not good choices for character strings or other variable-length objects that can be viewed as tuples of the form *(x0,x1,......,xn-1), where the order of the *xi*s is significant, For example, consider a 16-bit hash code for a chararcter string s that sums the Unicode values of the charachters in *s*.
+This hash code unfortunately produces lots of unwanted collisions for common groups of strings.
+In particular, "temp01" and "temp10" collide using this function, as do "stop", "tops", "pots", and "spot".
+A better hash code should somehow take into consideration the positions of the xi's.
+An altemative hash code., which does exactly this, is to choose a nonzero constant, a != 1, and use as a hash code the value
+> $$ x_0a^{n-1}$$